 At the age of 19, he moved to Montreal, Canada, to experiment with a new approach to glass.
 He trained at the Espace Verre school in a three-year programme focusing on blown glass, but also on glass paste, cold glass and spun glass, which enabled Armel Desrues to broaden his field of knowledge and build his own artistic language.
 At the end of his second year, he left for Vancouver to work for two months as a glassblower technician.

 In 2012, the artist received a grant from the Corning Museum Of Glass located in the United States in the state of New York.
 He then spent two weeks with Czech artist Martin Janecky to perfect his sculpting techniques.
-Today, Armel Desrues practises his craft and his art within the glass artisans' collective Holmegaard Vaerk in Copenhagen, Denmark.
+He enrolls in the Royal Academy of design and architecture in Copenhagen, Denmark.
+Until his brutal disappearance in 2022, he practised his art within the glass artisans' collective Holmegaard Vaerk in Copenhagen.

 Exhibition at the Mayaro Gallery